Should Euthanasia be Legalized?

 1. Share the article “Canada opens door to expanding assisted dying” with the class and direct students to read it.

-2. Explain that several countries, including Switzerland, Spain and the Netherlands, as well some US states, have legalized euthanasia for the terminally ill.
+2. Explain that several countries, including Switzerland, Spain, and the Netherlands, as well some US states, have legalized euthanasia for the terminally ill.

 3. Explain that students will hold a structured debate regarding whether euthanasia should be legal in such cases.